StaticJsCMS/static-cms/website/content/docs/beta-features.md

 ## Working with a Local Git Repository

-You can connect Simple CMS to a local Git repository, instead of working with a live repo.
+You can connect Static CMS to a local Git repository, instead of working with a live repo.

 1. Navigate to a local Git repository configured with the CMS.
 2. Add the top-level property `local_backend` configuration to your `config.yml`: